 @ 1,000 copies sold

-Booksellers receive a discount of 20 % and we charge actual shipping costs.
+Booksellers receive a discount of 20% and we charge actual shipping costs.
 If you buy at least 10 books in the same order, we pay for shipping and books may be returned within 2 years.
-For every 10 copies of the same book, you receive an additional copy.
 For international orders (outside Denmark) a handling fee of DKK 100 excluding VAT is added per order.
-We are open for commission agreements when our books are displayed in a book store.
+We are open for commission agreements when our books are displayed in a bookstore.

 Our retail prices are not binding, but our commitment to our authors is.
 Therefore we cannot provide further discount; however, booksellers are free to sell our books at a higher price than the suggested retail price.